ryane/ryaneschinger.com/content/articles/google-container-registry-with-minikube.md

 Finally, click "Create" to create the service account.
 You should be prompted to download the key file (or your browser will do so automatically).
-Keep that file in a safe place as you won't be able to retrieve the private key later and we will need it to create the Kubernetes secret.
+Keep that file in a safe place as you won't be able to download it again later.
+We will need it to create the Kubernetes secret.
 In the following examples, I am going to reference this JSON key file as `~/Downloads/gcr-test.json`.

 In our minikube environment, we are going to be deploying our app into a dedicated [namespace](http://kubernetes.io/docs/user-guide/namespaces/) and we